Fascinator

 A fascinator is a formal headpiece, a style of millinery.
 Since the 1990s, the term has referred to a type of formal headwear worn as an alternative to the hat; it is usually a large decorative design attached to a band or clip.
 In contrast to a hat, its function is purely ornamental: it covers very little of the head and offers little or no protection from the weather.
 An intermediate form, incorporating a more substantial base to resemble a hat, is sometimes called a hatinator.

 In recent times, especially in countries like Australia and New Zealand, the term ‘fascinator’ has devolved to often refer to mass-produced cheap hairpieces (and used in a more derogatory sense); pieces handmade by qualified milliners are referred to instead by the generic term ‘headpiece’, or by the particular style such as cocktail hat, percher, etc.

 Etymology

-The word "fascinator" is derived from the Latin verb fascinare ("to fascinate"), and simply means a thing or person that is enthralling or extremely interesting.
+The word "fascinator" is derived from the verb to fascinate.